jshorte/jshorte.github.io/index.md

 *Concept*

-The idea of the game is to sow, grow and harvest plants.
+A game about sowing, growing and harvesting plants.

-The controller consists of a garden trowel and a watering can which are used in conjunction to achieve the games goal.
+The controller consists of a garden trowel and a watering can which are used in tandem.

-///LINK TO SHOWCASE

 *Software*
 - Uduino